-AI.
+A1.
 Playing Field

-- AI.I.
-The entire surface of the field of play must be one of the following: - AI.I.I.
-Sand - AI.I.2. - A1.2.
+- A1.1.
+The entire surface of the field of play must be one of the following: A1.1.1.
+Sand - A1.2.
 Three mid point lines, thirty (30) centimetres long, must be placed on the outside of the playing field on each sideline to mark the middle of the end zones and the middle of the central zone. - A1.3.
 A restraining line must be established a minimum of three (3) metres from the perimeter line.
 All persons from the active teams must remain outside this line during play.
 A second restraining line must be established a minimum of five (5) meters from the sidelines.
 All other persons, apart from permitted officials, and equipment must remain outside this line during play. - A1.3.1.
 Where a second restraining line is used, the distance for calling a sideline obstruction according to Rule 2.7 is increased from three (3) metres to five (5) metres.

-Figure I Field diagram with restraining lines and mid point lines
+Figure 1 Field diagram with restraining lines and mid point lines

-- AI.4.
+- A1.4.
 The minimum distance between adjacent fields must be three (3) metres. - A1.4.1.
 If the distance between adjacent fields is less than six (6) metres a maximum of two (2) non-players per team are allowed between the fields during play.
 No other persons or equipment, apart from permitted officials, are allowed between the two fields during play. - A1.5.
 A WFDF Official must approve any reduction to the location of the restraining line, any further reduction to distance between two adjacent fields, or any reduction to the field size. - A1.6.
 To allow a field to fit in a smaller playing area an exemption may be requested to reduce the field size, with the minimum width being twenty five (25) metres and the minimum length being seventy (70) metres.
-End zones and the brick mark location may be reduced to minimum size of nine (9) metres.
-WFDF Officials may require teams to limit the location of non-players to specific areas, or to only one sideline. - A1.7.
-Optional Player's/Official's Area: - A1.7.1.
-Restraining zones may be established on both sides of the field for non-playing support staff, equipment and officials. - A1.7.2.
-The restraining zones shall be aligned with the middle of the sideline and placed five (5) meters from the sideline.
-They shall be five (5) meters wide and twenty-four (24) meters long. - A1.7.3.
-The official's area shall be four (4) meters wide and located in the middle of the restraining zones. - A1.7.4.
-Each team will be assigned one section of the restraining zone on each sideline. - A1.7.5.
-All equipment must be located within the restraining zone.
+End zones and the brick mark location may be reduced to minimum size of nine (9) metres. - A1.7.
+WFDF Officials may require teams to limit the location of non-players and equipment to specific areas, which could include a requirement to be only on one sideline or in a designated smaller area.